 To assess whether NORi is numerically stable on time scales longer than the training horizon of $\SI{2}{days}$, we run NORi for $\SI{60}{days}$ in a single $\SI{768}{m}$ deep column with a constant grid resolution of $\SI{8}{m}$ and a time step of $\SI{5}{minutes}$.
 The simulation is initialized with a constant temperature gradient of $\pd{T_0}{z} = \SI{9.77d-3}{\celsius.m^{-1}}$ and a salinity gradient of $\pd{S_0}{z} = \SI{1.46d-3}{psu.m^{-1}}$, and surface values $T_0 (z = 0) = \SI{30}{\celsius}$ and $S_0 (z = 0) = \SI{37}{psu}$.
 Surface forcing is imposed through a constant momentum flux of $J_u^{\text{top}} = \SI{-1d-4}{m^2.s^{-2}}$ and time-dependent sinusoidal temperature and salinity fluxes

 with a Coriolis parameter of $f = \SI{1d-4}{s^{-1}}$.
-The ``magic number'' $\SI{2.63158}{days}$ is chosen ad-hoc so that when combined, the temperature and salinity fluxes result in irregular fluctuations in the surface buoyancy flux, primarily destabilizing, but occasionally stabilizing.
+The period $\SI{2.63158}{days}$ is chosen to be essentially incommensurate with one day so that the combined temperature and salinity fluxes generate irregular fluctuations in the surface buoyancy flux, primarily destabilizing, but occasionally stabilizing.
 Because they have different periods, the temperature and salinity fluxes are not in phase.
-At certain times they act in opposite directions (one stabilizing, another destabilizing), while at other times they are jointly stabilizing or destabilizing.
-So, in addition to testing numerical stability, we also test whether NORi can simulate the evolution of a boundary layer under time-dependent air-sea fluxes despite being trained only in settings with constant air-sea fluxes.
+At certain times, they act in opposite directions (one stabilizing, the other destabilizing), while at other times they are jointly stabilizing or destabilizing.
+Therefore, in addition to testing numerical stability, we test whether NORi can simulate the evolution of a BL under time-dependent air-sea fluxes despite being trained only in settings with constant air-sea fluxes.
 NORi correctly turns on the neural network to capture entrainment only when the buoyancy flux drives convection (destabilizing).

-To test whether NORi is not only stable but also accurate on long time scales, in Figure \ref{figure 1D model long integration} we compare the NORi profiles of the velocity, temperature, and salinity fields at $\SI{60}{days}$ with the profiles of an LES simulation and the $k$-$\epsilon$ model forced with the same time-dependent air-sea fluxes.
+In Figure~\ref{figure 1D model long integration} we compare the NORi profiles of the velocity, temperature, and salinity fields at $\SI{60}{days}$ with the profiles of an LES and the $k$-$\epsilon$ model forced with the same time-dependent air-sea fluxes.
 We note that the momentum components $u$ and $v$ can be highly noisy in LES due to internal oscillations that do not contribute to entrainment, so the analysis of results against LES should focus on the temperature and salinity fields.
-This also illuminates why the loss function used to train NORi does not include momentum terms (see our discussion in Section \ref{section neural network}).
+This also illuminates why the loss function used to train NORi does not include momentum terms (see our discussion in Section~\ref{section neural network}).